YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ASYNCIONOV4, rrrr database has ssss; cannot cccc

-MUPIP Error: This indicates that region rrrr has current state ssss (ASYNCIO enabled or V4 format) and therefore cannot change to assume change cccc (downgrade to V4 or enable ASYNCIO).
+MUPIP Error: This indicates that region rrrr has current state ssss (ASYNCIO enabled) and therefore cannot change to assume change cccc (enable ASYNCIO).

-Action: Address the blocking state - ASYNCIO by disabling it, or V4 format by completing an upgrade before repeating the MUPIP command that produced this error.
+Action: Address the blocking state - ASYNCIO by disabling it,  by completing an upgrade before repeating the MUPIP command that produced this error.

 -------------